fatima1002/aws-deeplearning/README.md

 This shows CPU utiisation from the profiler report.
 The full report is included in the repository.
 It shows good CPU utilisation for the training as GPU was not available.
 ![image](images/profiler_chart.png)

-The profiler report was saved in S3, please view [this file] to view the report.
+The profiler report was saved in S3, please view [here](ProfilerReport/profiler-output/profiler-report.html) to view the report.

 ## Model Deployment
 The model has been deploed to an endpoint , the instance that it is running on is `ml.m5.large` which is cheap and has sufficient compute power for testing purposes.